-This tutorial aims to help GIS users to get started with Python programming for QGIS.
+This tutorial aims to help GIS users to get started with Python programming for QGIS 3.
 In contrast to many tutorials out there, the idea is to not assume any previous programming knowledge.

 If you found this tutorial on your own, you probably won’t require much external motivation to give this programming thing a go.
-Python is a great versatile programming language that is widely used in the GIS world an beyond.
+(If you do, check out “Benefits of Learning Python”.)
+Python is a great versatile programming language that is widely used in the GIS world and beyond.
 Knowing how to program will enable you to be more efficient by automating workflows and making your work reproducible.

 If you are looking for a more classical introduction, I strongly recommend Gary Sherman’s PyQGIS Programmer’s Guide.

 - Hello world!